smartfog/fogflow/doc/en/source/example1.rst

 create a fog function from the FogFlow editor
 ==========================================================

-A menu will pop up when you do a right mouse click on the task design board.
+A menu will pop up whenever click a right mouse on the task design board.

 .. image:: figures/fog-function-1.png